SamuelDataE/Scraping_MortageInterestRate/02-Replit/1Replit_MigrosBank.md

 <br><br><br><br>

-Go now back to your MigrosBank webpage and **relaod** the page.
+Go now back to your Migros Bank webpage and **relaod** the page.
 Now you see that the interest rates are still shown.
 Thats a good sign since we now know, that we will be able to pull out the data with our approach.
 <br><br>
 **Since we now know that the interest rates are also displayed without JavaScript, you can now enable JavaScript again under settings.**
 <br><br>